ministryofjustice/fb-specification/README.md

 ### Displaying errors

-By default, only the first error encountered is displayed.
-To show all the errors, use the -a flag (or --allErrors)
+By default, all errors encountered are displayed.
+To show only the first error encountered, use the --n-a flag (or --no-allErrors)

 ```
-node validate.js {path} -a
+node validate.js {path} --no-a
 ```